BookingSync/smily-mobile-app/README.md

 ### Install Flutter

 Before considering working on this project, please make sure Flutter framework is correctly installed and up to date.
-You can do that following guidance on flutter website on that link : https://docs.flutter.dev/get-started/install
+You can do that following guidance on flutter website on that link: https://docs.flutter.dev/get-started/install

 ### Android build